 The Slea Head Drive is one of the most beautiful routes in Ireland.
 It is spotted with quaint villages, gorgeous vistas, and cultural landmarks.
 It is a short route that is packed with a lot of attractions.
-There are towns where you can go to restaurants and stay overnight.
+There are towns where you can go to restaurants and stay overnight and enjoy Northern Ireland whisky.
 There is stunning scenery, but a drawback is that this road isn’t the safest.
 Large buses and motorcycles use the narrow route in the summer, and in the winter the weather can be unpredictable.
 If you are thinking about using the region on the Dingle Peninsula for a vacation, it is important to plan ahead using these tips.

 Go in the Right Season